thaiantunes/itcrashcourse/linux/basic_git.md

 ### Untracked Files
 Files inside the repository that have never been commited have the status **Untracked**.

+### Head
+HEAD is the latest commit in the project.
+It works as a bookmark of where you left of.
+Is also a pointer to the current branch.
+"The currently checked-out snapshot of your project."

 ## Basic Git Commands